ScriptedEvents/ScriptedEventsReloaded/llms-full.md

 global $score = 100
 ```

-To read a global variable later, just use its name (no `global` keyword):
+To read a global variable later, use its name (no `global` keyword):
 ```
 Broadcast @all 5s "Score: {$score}"
 ```